Adobe Express vs Canva

 Pros

-- Vast library of millions of templates, fonts, and stock images included
+- Massive library of 500K+ templates and millions of stock assets

 Cons

-- AI features are newer and less mature than competitors like Adobe or Midjourney
+- AI tools are newer and less mature than competitors

 Canva wins